Our top pick for

 Find out more about how you can short Citizens-and-Northern Corporation stock.

 Citizens & Northern Corporation operates as the bank holding company for Citizens & Northern Bank that provides a range of banking and mortgage services to individual and corporate customers in North Central Pennsylvania and Southern New York.
 The company offers deposit products, including various types of checking accounts, passbook and statement savings accounts, money market accounts, interest checking accounts, individual retirement accounts, and certificates of deposits.
 It also provides lending products comprising mortgage loans, commercial loans, and consumer loans, as well as commercial letters-of-credit.
 In addition, the company offers trust and financial management services consisting of administration of trusts and estates, retirement plans, and other employee benefit plans; investment management services; and a range of personal and commercial insurance products, as well as mutual funds, annuities, educational savings accounts, and other investment products through registered agents.
 Further, it reinsures credit and mortgage, life and accident, and health insurance products.
-The company operates 30 banking offices in Bradford, Cameron, Lycoming, McKean, Potter, Sullivan, Tioga, and Bucks counties in Pennsylvania, as well as Steuben and Chemung County in New York; and a loan production office in Elmira, New York.
+The company operates 29 banking offices in Bradford, Bucks, Cameron, Chester, Lycoming, McKean, Potter, Sullivan and Tioga Counties in Pennsylvania, as well as Steuben County in New York; and loan production offices in Elmira, New York and York, and Pennsylvania.
 Citizens & Northern Corporation was founded in 1864 and is based in Wellsboro, Pennsylvania.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.